sangmesh-18/projects/weather_app/README.md

-# for running this project follow the following command
+# for running this project run the following command
 1) npm install
 2) npm ru dev